vlorman/DA-causal-inference/main.md

 treatment variable and the arrest counts for each of the 6 offense groups.

-We print the summary of each linear model below.
+We summarize each linear model below.

 ``` r